Gaining New Clients From Marketing

 It Starts With A Mindset - INBOUND

-This eBook sets out a path that will enable you to take control and really turn your business into a growth machine.
-Repeatable and predictable results is the goal, and it all comes down to one thing, Inbound!
+To best provide support to you and your business, we provide free and fully operational eBooks.
+In particular, this eBooks about Inbound marketing sets out a path that will enable you to take control and really turn your business into a growth machine.
+Consistent and promising results is the goal, and it all comes down to one thing, Inbound!

 But what is Inbound?

 Firstly let's just get the obvious out the way – Inbound is NOT a task, a marketing channel or a strategy.
-What it is, is a way of thinking and approaching your businesses growth.
+What it is then?
+It is a way of thinking and approaching your businesses growth.
 It’s the mindset that allows you to become a growth business rather than flat lining.

-It’s all about helping people; giving guidance and information.
-This goes much further than just marketing, it also impacts your sales and services.
-To be truly inbound your whole business needs to adopt.
+It’s all about helping people; providing guidance and information.
+This goes much further than just adopting marketing strategies; it also impacts your sales and services.
+To be truly inbound, your whole business needs to share this mindset.

-This doesn’t happen overnight, it could be a 2 year program.
-But that doesn’t matter, its about working towards that ultimate goal.
+This doesn’t happen overnight, it could be a 2-year program.
+But that does not matter, it is about working towards that ultimate goal.

 What does this mean in real terms?
-It means giving people content that will help them on their journey, giving them customer support they expect on the platform they expect it, being available on the phone when you say you will be and delighting people past their expectations.
+It means giving people content that will help them on their journey, giving them the customer support they expect on the platform they expect it, being available on the phone when you say you will be and delighting people past their expectations.
 Why?
-Just turn over the page…
+Just keep reading...

 Why do all that, what’s in it for you?

-Think about this example and it should help see why –
+Visualise this example and it should help understand why –

 Let's say you offer accounting services…

-- A company needs help, their accountant keeps missing deadlines and just doesn’t appear bothered about their books, they go to Google for a search around, to see if this problem is common
+- A company needs help, their accountant keeps missing deadlines and just does not appear bothered about their books.
+They go on Google for a search around, to see if this problem is common

-- They Google “do any accountants really care?” and Google brings back an article on a blog “Why Might Your Accountant Appear Not To Care?”, they click on the post
+- They search “do any accountants really care?” and Google brings back an article on a blog “Why Might Your Accountant Appear Not To Care?”, they click on the post

-- They notice there is a free download on the blog they are reading on “How to find a new accountant”
+- They notice there is a free download on the blog they are reading about “How to find a new accountant”